Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/___Cache Control/_Why Cache Control is Business Related.md

 And more problematic, if certain assets are cached and certain ones aren’t, then your webpage or web app may bug out, damaging your reputation.

-Once your app changes are more stable, you may switch over to long-term caching for a performance boast.
+Once your app changes are more stable, you may switch over to long-term caching for a performance boost.